harshkachhadia/units_converter_extension/p3_results.md

 1. From the graph we see that the installation time is considerably higher when compared to the time required to solve the questions.
-2. From the graph we see that there is no major difference in the minimum time required to solve the questions while using the unit converter extension.
+2. From the graph we see that there is no major difference in the minimum time (3 seconds) required to solve the questions while using the unit converter extension.
-3. From the graph we see that the maximum time required to solve the questions has been reduced by two-thirds whileusing the unit converter extension.
+3. From the graph we see that the maximum time required to solve the questions has been reduced by two-thirds (61 seconds to 20 seconds) whileusing the unit converter extension.
-4. From the graph we see that the median time required to solve the questions has also been reduced by around half while using the unit converter extension.
+4. From the graph we see that the median time required to solve the questions has also been reduced by around half (9.5 seconds to 5 seconds) while using the unit converter extension.
 5. From the graph we see that the standard deviation time required to solve the questions has been reduced by two-thirds while using the unit converter extension.

+## Correctness Observations

+In both of our quizzes, users had predominatly correct answers.
+In our first quiz without the converter, we saw an average of 2.8 out of possible score of 3.
+For our second quiz with the converter, we saw an average of 2.9 out of a possible score of 3.

+We believe this gives us confidence that the units converter is indeed speeding up user ability to perform conversions without correctly given our timing observations listed abobe.

 ## Conclusions